How To Build A Chat App In Flutter With Firebase?

 Incorporating the Firebase chat app Flutter technologies lets you create a scalable, feature-rich, and user-friendly chat app for your users.

-In this article, we’ll cover the steps in building a chat app in Flutter with Firebase integration.
+In this article, we’ll cover the steps in building a Flutter chat app with Firebase integration.

 Let’s get started!